-With the integration of the intelligent tachograph into an increasingly digital transport infrastructure, this device is now playing a much more important role.
-The recently adopted Mobility Package I of the European Union also relies on the intelligent tachograph as a reliable data supplier for cabotage control.
+With the integration of the smart tachograph into an increasingly digital transport infrastructure, this device is now playing a much more important role.
+The recently adopted EU Mobility Package I of the European Union also relies on the intelligent tachograph as a reliable data supplier for cabotage control.
 Considering the opportunities that will be available to users of the device in the future, its original descriptions like “tachograph” or “EC control device” no longer do justice to its future role.

 And this is only the beginning.